 For many years I had heard about some rather unique dinners that take place weekly or monthly in Paris but had never attended one.
 These social events are often held by expats and they bring together locals, visitors, and other expats over dinner, drinks, and conversation.
-The perfect opportunity arose when I recently travelled to Paris with my friend, Monica.
-One of my Paris contacts suggested we meet up with her and her friend at a dinner soirée just south of where we were staying.
+The perfect opportunity came when I travelled to Paris with my friend, Monica.
 While I vaguely knew about soirées, the Paris dinner soirée at Jim Haynes has now become one of my favourite experiences in France….EVER!

 Attending this dinner was unlike a typical dinner out.
 First, reservations were made by email about 2 weeks before the actual date.
 I simply asked if Monica and I could be added to the guest list.
 That same day I got a confirmation email (in English) from Jim’s assistant and was provided with the address, time and cost (30 Euros per person but one can pay more).